Khashayarbayati1/pytorch-intro/README.md

-# PyTorch Fundamentals – Dose-Response Neural Network
+# PyTorch + Lightning Fundamentals – Dose-Response Neural Network

 This repository demonstrates a minimal neural network designed to learn a **single trainable parameter** (`b_final`) that shapes a biologically inspired **dose-response curve**.